Getting Started

 2

-Now that we have the API credentials in place, let's create a helper file to initialize the Supabase client.
-These variables will be exposed on the browser, and that's completely fine since we have Row Level Security enabled on our Database.
+With the API credentials in place, create a helper file to initialize the Supabase client.
+These variables will be exposed on the browser, and that's fine as you have Row Level Security enabled on the Database.

 Create and edit src/supabaseClient.js: